There’s quite a lot of misinformation about Making Tax Digital (MTD).

 To make life easier for those who enrol for MTD for Income Tax, HMRC is introducing basis period reforms that will mean all non-incorporated businesses such as sole traders must switch to using the tax year for their basis period, and use 5 April for their taxable date.

 New points-based penalties

-As of April 2022, a new points-based penalty system applies to late submissions.
+A new points-based penalty system applies to late submissions from January 2023.